Recognizing skin breakdown

 - Do the same thing across the center from top to bottom to obtain the width measurement–distance from point A to B in a straight line.
 Record it in centimeters and inches both.

-- If much tissue has wasted away, you need to know how deep it is.
+- If much tissue appears damaged wasted, you need to know how deep it is.
 Take a sterile (or if you don’t have sterile, use the cleanest cotton Q-tip you have and dip it into hydrogen peroxide.
-Insert it into the wound and mark where the wound’s edge would reach on the stem of the Q-tip.
+Please insert it into the wound and mark where the wound’s edge would reach on the stem of the Q-tip.
 Measure that mark against the ruler.

 Describe any drainage that might be present